SaltShipDesign/colorbox/README.md

 ## Changelog:

+### Version 1.5.15 - 2014/12/05

+* If there is only one image, user can close colorbox dialog by click on it.
+* Removing jquery from dependecies.
+* Extending "ignore" section.

 ### Version 1.5.14 - 2014/9/9

 * When opening, append Colorbox to the DOM if it was detached for whatever reason.
 Fixes #645.